1951 Jaguar XK-120 'LT1' 3.4 OTS

 The very special Roadster presented here is a faithful recreation of a famous car that is steeped in rich Jaguar automotive history.
 This XK-120 is a fantastic recreation of the famed LT1 factory roadster and was the recipient of an exhaustive 15-year restoration by the top Jaguar professionals.
 The roadster remained in the US until September 1989, when it returned to England and began what was a lengthy restoration to its present appearance.
 Original parts were gathered over a 15-year period, which saw a chassis rebuild by John Wood, while Aubrey Finburgh recreated a correct one-piece aluminum body and mounted it on a tubular steel “birdcage” inner frame.
 The roadster features sporty and roomy alloy bucket seats, as well as collapsible, aerodynamic Brooklands style windscreens, along with a set of painted wire wheels that match the car's British Racing Green finish.
 The absence of the bumpers further enhances the sleek and sporty look of the car.
 The XK-120 is powered by a proper C-Type-spec engine with twin sand-cast SU carburetors, while the front brakes are cooled by air scoops.
 The roadster’s running gear was fully overhauled, its electrical system was rewired, and the original instruments were rebuilt.
 The car was converted to right-hand drive by noted Jaguar restorer Steve Grimsley, and recently, Jaguar experts at Classic Showcase installed a set of original Lucas driving lights, a battery cutoff switch, a 4-spoke wood competition steering wheel, and polished the car's aluminum engine components under it's louvered aluminum bonnet.
 In addition, our master technicians performed a full service to the car, ensuring it to be ready for rally’s, showing and collecting.
 Finished in British Racing Green with Suede Green leather interior and registered in the UK as XKJ 470, this Roadster promises the same thrilling, hairy-knuckled ride that was provided to LT1’s original caretakers in the early 1950s, and presents a unique opportunity for the collector seeking a very unique and historical car for their collection.

-View a YouTube video overview of LT1 below:
+New!
+View a YouTube showroom walk-around overview of LT1 below: